Manhattan

 How much is acne scar laser treatment?

 The cost of acne scar laser treatment can vary depending on factors such as the severity of the scars, the number of treatments needed, and the type of laser used.
-It’s important to note that laser treatment for acne scars isn’t typically covered by insurance.
+Laser treatment for acne scars isn’t typically covered by insurance.
 We offer package pricing to our patients to reduce the cost.
-Please arrange for an in person consultation with Dr. Rokhsar to come up with an individualized plan and cost estimate.
+Please arrange for an in-person consultation with Dr. Rokhsar to come up with an individualized plan and cost estimate.

 New York Office Locations